engantung/UNITY/1st Person Shooter/README.md

 Unity version : Unity2019.4.11f1 Personal <DX11>

+My 1st person shooter game has a simple and single animation and effect : enemy destroyed into pieces when shooted

+Player can distinguish the enemies whether the boss or not if the player shoot the boss, then stop more spawnees

 How to Open the Files
 1. Unzip the Zipped File
 2. Open the Unity Hub